False Imprisonment Lawsuit Filed by Auto Fraud Attorneys

 Whitney, LLP’s auto fraud attorneys sued a car dealership for false imprisonment after they blocked in a new car that their customer had purchased two months before, had the title, and had already begun making payments on.
 Prior to this, the general manager had asked our client to sign a confidential release based on allegations our client had made, but our client refused.
 It was not until our client called the police and two officers were dispatched to the dealership, that the general manager finally agreed to move the pickup truck that was used to block our client in.

 If you are looking for an auto fraud lawyer near me to deal with car dealership problems, here are the 10 most common schemes at Maryland car dealerships that Whitney, LLP’s lawyers help our clients with.
-If you feel the dealer cheated you, call us to discuss your legal rights with a Free Consultation.
+If you feel the dealer cheated you, call us to discuss your legal rights with a Legal Consultation.

 False Imprisonment at Car Dealerships